| This

 areas, clubs, restaurants, places of worship, hotels, schools,

 outdoor recreation events, resorts and beaches.
+U.S.

 Government facilities worldwide remain at a heightened state of